pangpang20/gaussdb-python/docs/basic/index.rst

 .. _basic:

-Getting started with Psycopg 3
+Getting started with gaussdb
 ==============================

-This section of the documentation will explain :ref:`how to install Psycopg
+This section of the documentation will explain :ref:`how to install GaussDB
 <installation>` and how to perform normal activities such as :ref:`querying
 the database <usage>` or :ref:`loading data using COPY <copy>`.

 .. important::

-    If you are familiar with psycopg2 please take a look at :ref:`from-psycopg2` to see what is changed.
+    If you are familiar with _GaussDB please take a look at :ref:`from-_GaussDB` to see what is changed.

 .. toctree::
     :maxdepth: 2